-Continual prayer doesn’t mean lack of faith.
+Persistent prayer doesn’t mean lack of faith.
 It actually shows a trust that God will indeed hear the prayers of His children.
 The Christian has to stand on God’s promises claiming them every day to receive spiritual blessings, victory over sin, and other needs.
 He should not give up until they are answered.
-This is called praying through.
+This is called praying through (Hebrews 6:15).

-Jesus gave us the parable of the Persistent Widow.
+To stress the necessity of persevering prayer, Jesus gave us the parable of the Persistent Widow.
 He said, “that men always ought to pray and not lose heart” (Luke 18:1).
 And He ended the parable saying, “And shall not God avenge his own elect, which cry day and night unto him, though he bear long with them?”
-Here, Jesus stressed the necessity of perseverance in prayer.
-If the judge, for selfish reasons, would eventually respond to the widow’s prayer, how much more will God answer the prayer of all that seek Him.
+If the judge, for selfish reasons, would eventually respond to the widow’s prayer, how much more will God answer the prayers of all that seek Him (Matthew 7:7-12).

-The Bible teaches of the importance of continuing in prayer, “The effective, fervent prayer of a righteous man avails much” (James 5:16).
+The Bible teaches of the importance of persistent prayer, “The effective, fervent prayer of a righteous man avails much” (James 5:16).
 The apostle Paul encouraged the believers to “Pray without ceasing” (1 Thessalonians 5:17).
 The connection with Heaven should not be broken (Luke 18:1).
 Paul worked “night and day” (1 Thess.
 2:9); he also prayed “night and day” (ch.
 3:10).
-Active connection with his heavenly Father, through prayer, gave the apostle success in his battle with darkness.
+Active connection with his heavenly Father, through prayer, gave the apostle success in his battle with the powers of darkness.

 In His service,